Digital rights management: Public licenses

 The GNU General Public License version 3, as released by the Free Software Foundation, has a provision that "strips" DRM of its legal value, so people can break the DRM on GPL software without breaking laws such as the DMCA.
 In May 2006, FSF launched a "Defective by Design" campaign against DRM.

 Creative Commons provides licensing options that encourage creators to work without the use of DRM.
 Creative Commons licenses have anti-DRM clauses, making the use of DRM by a licensee a breach of the licenses' Baseline Rights.

 DRM-free works

 Many publishers and artists label their works "DRM-free".
-Major companies that have done so include Apple, Comixology, GOG.com, Tor Books and Vimeo on Demand.
+Major companies that have done so include Apple, GOG.com, Tor Books and Vimeo on Demand.
+Comixology once had DRM-free works available for sale until 2022 when its parent company, Amazon, removed the option to buy DRM-free works as part of their migration to Amazon's website, although previous purchases remained DRM-free.

 Shortcomings

 Availability

 Many DRM systems require online authentication.
 Whenever the server goes down, or a territory experiences an Internet outage, it locks out people from registering or using the material.
 This is especially true for products that require a persistent online connection, where, for example, a successful DDoS attack on the server essentially makes the material unusable.